 And lastly, build your range of mental associations to tap into for future creative ideas.
 Be curious about the world.
 Explore a wide range of topics.
 Know lots of little things about lots of different stuff.

-These random mental associations are the seeds that will bear the fruit of your future brilliant ideas.
+These random mental associations are the seeds of your future brilliant ideas.